Large deviations for invariant measures of multivalued stochastic differential equations with jumps: Preliminaries

 Let $|\cdot|, \|\cdot\|$ be the norms of a vector and a matrix, respectively.
 Let $\langle\cdot,\cdot\rangle$ be the inner product of vectors on $\mR^d$. $U^{*}$ denotes the transpose of the matrix $U$.

 Let $\cB_b(\mR^{d})$ be the set of all bounded Borel measurable functions on $\mR^d$.
 Let $C(\mR^d)$ be the set of all functions which are continuous on $\mR^d$.
-Let $C_c(\mR^d)$ be the set of all continuous functions with compact supports.
+Let $C_c(\mR^d)$ be the set of all continuous functions with compact support.

 For a locally compact Polish space $\mU$ endowed with a metric $\rho_\mU$, $\cM(\mU)$ denotes the family of all measures $\nu$ on $(\mU, \sB(\mU))$ such that $\nu(K)<\infty$ for every compact subset $K \subset \mU$.
 We endow $\mathcal{M}(\mU)$ with the weakest topology such that, for every $f \in C_c(\mU)$, the function $\mathcal{M}(\mU)\ni\nu \rightarrow \int_{\mU} f(u) \nu(\dif u)\in\mR$ is continuous.
-Thus, $\cM(\mU)$ is metrizable as a Polish space (see, e.g. \cite{bdv}).
+Thus, $\cM(\mU)$ is metrizable as a Polish space (see, e.g. \cite{bdv2}).
 Throughout the paper, we fix a $\nu \in \cM(\mU)$.

 Let $\mW=C([0,T],\mR^l)$ be the space of all continuous functions from $[0,T]$ to $\mR^l$, equipped with the uniform convergence topology.
 Let $D([0,T],\mR^l)$ be the space of right continuous functions with left limits from $[0,T]$ to $\mR^l$, equipped with the following metric: for any $X, Y \in D([0,T],\mR^l)$,